rbricke2/alkyl_paper_scripts/tleap/README.md

 # Overview

-A collection of tLeAp scripts used to generate topology and coordinate files for the DNA models.
+A collection of tLEaP scripts used to generate topology and coordinate files for the DNA models.

 # Scripts